 Women with diabetes should be aware that certain types of medication can affect their blood glucose levels.
 For example, birth control pills can raise blood glucose levels.
 Long-term use (more than 2 years) of birth control pills may increase the risk of certain health problems.

-Diabetes and Pregnancy.
 Diabetes during pregnancy can increase the risk for birth defects.
 High blood sugar levels (hyperglycemia) can affect the developing fetus during the critical first 6 weeks of organ development.
-Women with diabetes (either type 1 or type 2) who are planning on becoming pregnant should strive to maintain good glucose control for 3 - 6 months before pregnancy.
+Women with diabetes (either type 1 or type 2) who are planning on becoming pregnant should strive to maintain good glucose control for 3 to 6 months before pregnancy.

-There are three tests that can diagnose diabetes:
+There are 3 tests that can diagnose diabetes:

 FPG levels indicate: